Social Bias in Popular Question-Answering Benchmarks

-We excluded BioASQ-QA, MATH, and the multimodal benchmarks from the analysis, as identifying social biases within these benchmarks would necessitate additional domain-specific expertise or extensive annotation efforts beyond the scope of this study.
-Some other benchmark datasets were excluded if they yielded less than 30 results for each property.
-A total of 20 benchmark datasets were included in our final quantitative analysis.
+We excluded benchmarks that were \textit{per se} not suitable to be linked to Wikidata due to the nature of their contents.
+Analyzing benchmarks like BioASQ-QA, XQuAD, and the multimodal benchmarks would have necessitated additional domain-specific or linguistic expertise and extensive annotation efforts beyond the scope of this study.
+Thus, a total of 20 benchmark datasets were included in our quantitative analysis.

 As can be seen in Figure~\ref{fig:knowledge_domains}, encyclopedic and commonsense knowledge is most represented across all benchmarks (we summarize "everyday/world knowledge" under commonsense).
 Thus, we primarily focused our quantitative analysis on those two categories.
 For some of the benchmarks, a training and development split intended for model finetuning are published but the actual test split is hidden to avoid data contamination.
 In such cases, we analyzed the development split.
 Otherwise, we defaulted to the test split.